DAIDE: Data and AI Driven Engineering

 • Solutions to assess and guarantee data quality for ML, including data pipelines

-• Distributed ML/DL models in embedded systems, including federated learning and distributed AI Methods, tools, applications and lessons learned of AI for software engineering
+• Distributed ML/DL models in embedded systems, including federated learning and distributed AI

 • Automated labeling of data for ML